catfish0w0/blog/_posts/2023-07-31-Basic-Java-Concepts-3.markdown

 | Problem Number |                        Problem                        |                                               Solution                                                |
 | :------------: | :---------------------------------------------------: | :---------------------------------------------------------------------------------------------------: |
 |       1        | [High Five](https://leetcode.com/problems/high-five/) | ![](https://docs.google.com/document/d/1UFcQUbRZRQLSstLyUknyV64j2rGflt3JZzaD8GRhdKI/edit?usp=sharing) |

+Some of the questions are not from leetcode, so I create a google doc with the problem describtion and some examples.